 But for Tony, now, those years are a dim memory, lost in the fog of dementia from Alzheimer's.
 He spends much of his time in his New York apartment looking through books and old photos.

-We met Tony and his wife Susan in June, a few weeks before his 95th birthday.
+We met Tony and his wife, Susan, last June, a few weeks before his 95th birthday.

 Anderson Cooper: Is that Bob Hope?

 Susan Benedetto: They sent that for your 75th birthday.
 And in a month and a half, you're gonna be 95.
 (LAUGH) How about that?